Wiwaltill/HeiFa-Quiz_Web-App/README.md

 # License

-* This project is licensed under the MIT License.
+* This project is licensed under the GPL-3.0 license.
 * See the LICENSE file for more information.

 # Acknowledgments